Extended Project Qualification

 - A 1000 word report + an artefact e.g. a film of a performance, a piece of artwork, a piece of music, a website, evidence of an event they ran etc.

-The EPQ is graded A* â€“ E. It is started in June, following the AS examinations, and students should aim to complete the main part of it by the Christmas break.
+The EPQ is an AQA qualification and is graded A* â€“ E. It is started in the Autumn term and students should need to complete it by the following Spring.
 In addition to handing in the work, each student must also deliver a short presentation explaining how they went about their project, what their main findings were and reflecting on the success of their project.